EgorTrushin/EgorTrushin/README.md

 <details>
 <summary>Publication list</summary>

+1. R. Mandalia, **E. Trushin**, F. Stein, T.D.
+Kühne, A. Görling.
+Mixed Gaussian and plane wave basis set implementation of the random phase approximation and of σ-functionals within the program package CP2K - J. Chem.
+Phys.
+163, 224115 (2025). https://doi.org/10.1063/5.0304890

 1. **E. Trushin**, S. Fauser, A. Mölkner, J. Erhard, A. Görling.
-Reply to the Comment on "Accurate Correlation Potentials from the Self-Consistent Random Phase Approximation" by C. Shahi and J. P. Perdew -- Phys.
+Reply to the Comment on "Accurate Correlation Potentials from the Self-Consistent Random Phase Approximation" by C. Shahi and J. P. Perdew - Phys.
 Rev. Lett.
 135, 019602 (2025). https://doi.org/10.1103/qhr1-788v

 1. R. Mandalia, S. Fauser, **E. Trushin**, A. Görling.
-Assessment of RPA and σ-functional methods for the calculation of dipole moments and static polarizabilities and hyperpolarizabilities -- J. Chem.
+Assessment of RPA and σ-functional methods for the calculation of dipole moments and static polarizabilities and hyperpolarizabilities - J. Chem.
 Phys.
 162, 184106 (2025). https://doi.org/10.1063/5.0267912

 1. S. Fauser, **E. Trushin**, A. Görling.
 Highly precise values for the energy ratios underlying the Lieb–Oxford bound and the convexity conjecture for the adiabatic connection - J. Chem.
 Phys.
 162, 164108 (2025). https://doi.org/10.1063/5.0263582